thiagojfg/hyperativa-test-api/README.md

   ./gradlew test
 ```
 _This command will test the application using the pre-defined test configuration._
+PS.: For integration test the spring boot will run using a h2 in memory database
 ### 2. API Testing with Swagger UI
 The Swagger UI is enabled and can be accessed after running the application:
 1. Access the Swagger UI at: `http://localhost:8080/swagger-ui`.